Santa Fe BAG is currently hosting three different challenges. Please click on the links below to go to each one:

 To participate, you must be a BAG or Libros member in good standing (i.e., your membership dues are current).

-You will be placed into a group with three or four other participants.
-You make cards for the others in your group and send them out so they arrive before the end of the month.
-In return, you receive cards.
+- Each month, you will be placed in a group with three to five other participants.
+Make cards for the others in your group and send them out so they arrive before the end of the month.
+In return, you’ll also receive cards.
 It’s happy mail!
-You can make each ATC different or work in a series.

 - Embellishments are great but shouldn’t extend more than 3/8″ off the card.
 Using pop-up squares to create depth is fine.